dojo/framework/src/has/README.md

 ### Adding a Feature Test/Feature Detection

 The main module of the package exports a function named `add()` which allows the addition of features flags.
-The feature tests can be expressed as a static value, or as a function which will be lazily evaluated when the feature flag is first requested from `has()`.
+The feature tests can be expressed as a static value, a function which will be lazily evaluated when the feature flag is first requested from `has()`, or a thenable (an object with a `then` method, like a Promise).
 Once evaluated, the value is cached.

 An example of adding a feature: